Beyond the "Off Switch": The Case for Coactive AI in a World of Automated Decisions

 3. Engineering Calibrated Trust

 The path to preventing catastrophic AI failure is found in the engineering of Calibrated Trust (Lee & See, 2004).
-To understand why calibration is critical, we must look to the elevator.
+To understand why calibration matters, we must look to the elevator.
 Elisha Otis didn’t actually invent the elevator; he spectacularly invented Trust in the elevator.

 At the 1854 World’s Fair, Otis stood on a platform, hoisted it high, and ordered the hoisting cable to be cut.
-When the platform held fast, it wasn't because of a "friendly" interface; it was because a Hard Constraint, a mechanical safety brake, had snapped into place.
+When the platform held fast, it wasn’t because of a “friendly” interface; it was because a Hard Constraint—a mechanical safety brake—had snapped into place.
 Otis proved that trust is a structural guarantee.
-It is the result of making the system’s safety limits observable and its fail-safes absolute.
+It is the result of making a system’s safety limits observable and its fail-safes absolute.

 4. The Severity-to-Interaction Pipeline

-To prevent failures like DOGE or the DoW’s pursuit of autonomous targeting, we must assign a Severity Tier to every interaction, dictating the Information Exchange Requirements of the UI:
+To prevent failures like DOGE or the DoD’s pursuit of autonomous targeting, every AI-mediated action must be assigned a Severity Tier that dictates the Information Exchange Requirements of the UI.
+The framework operates on a spectrum:

-We have already seen the lethal consequences of "Tier-Shifting"—treating a high-risk task as a low-risk automated one.
-Consider the Boeing 737 MAX and the MCAS system.
-Boeing designed MCAS as a "Silent Partner" that could override pilots based on a single sensor.
-By suppressing the pilot’s Situation Awareness (Endsley, 1995), Boeing didn't just cause a tragedy; they poisoned global trust in their engineering culture.
-When you remove the "safety brakes" from a high-stakes cable, you aren't seeking efficiency; you are seeking Unaccountability.
+The critical danger is Tier-Shifting: when organizations treat high-severity tasks as low-severity ones to gain speed.
+We have already seen its lethal consequences in the Boeing 737 MAX and the MCAS system.
+Boeing designed MCAS as a “Silent Partner” that could override pilots based on a single sensor.
+By suppressing the pilot’s Situation Awareness (Endsley, 1995), Boeing didn’t just cause a tragedy—they poisoned global trust in their entire engineering culture.

 Conclusion: The Architecture of Accountability

-The shift toward Calibrated Trust begins when cross-functional teams—engineers, designers, and product managers alike—move away from the allure of the "AI black box" and toward a shared architecture of accountability.
-The Service Blueprint must become our primary space to audit intent, ensuring that "efficiency" never overrides a design-led safety brake.
-In this blueprint, we strategically map exactly where a human remains a coactive, non-negotiable partner.
+The shift toward Calibrated Trust begins when cross-functional teams—engineers, designers, ethicists, and policy leads—move away from the allure of the “AI black box” and toward a shared architecture of accountability.
+The Service Blueprint must become the primary space to audit intent, ensuring that “efficiency” never overrides a design-led safety brake.
+In this blueprint, we map exactly where a human remains a coactive, non-negotiable partner.

-This modern implementation of service design is our version of Asimov’s Three Laws: a backbone for safe human-AI cohabitation.
-We must remember that in a world of automated drift, not every process should be automated.
+We must remember that not every process should be automated.
 We are the architects who decide where the human must stay in control.

 Elisha Otis didn’t just sell a brake; he sold the ability to build skyscrapers.
 As the safety engineers of the AI era, our job is to ensure that as the cables of automation get thinner, the “safety brakes” of Coactive Design get stronger.
 We must remind our stakeholders that while AI can move at machine speeds, only Coactivity ensures we don’t hit the ground.